adbar/geokelone/README.rst

 ``Geokelone`` is an effort to integrate spatial and textual data processing tools into a modular software package which features preprocessing, geocoding, disambiguation and visualization.

-Only Python3 (especially 3.4 onwards) is supported, although the scripts may work for Python 2.7.

-Current source for more information: Barbaresi, A. (2017). `Towards a toolbox to map historical text collections <https://hal.archives-ouvertes.fr/hal-01654526/document>`_, *Proceedings of 11th Workshop on Geographic Information Retrieval*, ACM, Heidelberg.
+Current reference: Barbaresi, A. (2017). `Towards a toolbox to map historical text collections <https://hal.archives-ouvertes.fr/hal-01654526/document>`_, *Proceedings of 11th Workshop on Geographic Information Retrieval*, ACM, Heidelberg.

 .. contents:: **Contents**